a-und-b/ab-motime/README.md

    PORT=3000
    MOCO_DOMAIN=your_moco_domain
    MOCO_API_KEY=your_moco_api_key
-   MONGODB_URI=your_mongodb_uri
    NODE_ENV=development
    ```

+4. Place your Timing JSON file in the root directory and name it `timing.json`.

-4. Start the development server:
+5. Start the development server:
    ```
    npm run dev
    ```

    This will start both the backend server and the frontend development server.

-5. Open your browser and navigate to `http://localhost:8080` to view the application.
+6. Open your browser and navigate to `http://localhost:8080` to view the application.

 ## Scripts